Rent vs. Buy Calculator New York City

 In the early years, the payment will be primarily paying down interest.
 The payment amount may bring your monthly cost down to $6,000.

-Of course, if you can invest that $300,000 down payment at a higher enough return, perhaps your better off with the renting option for a period.
+Of course, if you can invest that $300,000 down payment at a higher enough return, perhaps you’re better off with the renting option for a period.
 Instead of considering or renting or buying, it turns into an analysis of homeownership vs. opportunity cost.